 Thom Stanton President Emeritus, Tiny Home Industry Association

-I wish to offer my support of ASTM International guiding the collaborative development of standards for a tiny house.
-Additionally, standards suitable for smaller-sized permanent homes, relocatable residences, and tiny home-related housing products.
+I wish to offer my support to ASTM International guiding the collaborative development of standards for a tiny house.
+Additionally, standards are suitable for smaller-sized permanent homes, relocatable residences, and tiny home-related housing products.